SooWanKim/SooWanKim.github.io/_posts/unity/2020-12-31-Using Json in unity.md

 	public void SendLog()
 	{
 		itemtype = "some itmetype"
     	itemid = "some itemid"
     	itemgrade = "some itemgrade"
     	itemlevel =  "some itemlevel"

 		string jsonEncoded = JsonConvert.SerializeObject(this);
-		SomePlatform.Log("LogKey", jsonEncoded);
+		SomePlatform.Log(jsonEncoded);
 	}
 }